elanmed/schema-validator.nvim/README.md

 # schema-validator.nvim

-A lua schema validator for your neovim plugins.
+A schema validator for your neovim plugins.

+Built for neovim to use `vim.*` quality-of-life helpers.

 > All examples return `true`